 (Meanwhile, Bayer is still breaking bad saying that this would not impact other cases because each case has different facts and legal circumstances.
 Of course, this is wildly incorrectly.
 They lost on causation.
 The jury is saying this stuff causes cancer.
 That is the key to all of these cases. )

 What Is Next in Roundup Litigation?

 As the MDL bellwether trial, the Hardeman case has the potential to influence how other cases may turn out.
 There are already over 9,000 lawsuits in the Roundup MDL and that doesn’t include hundreds more in state court.

 So now in Hardeman we turn to damages.
-If the is a huge verdict like Johnson, Bayer is going really have a problem.
-If there is a Johnson-like verdict, Bayer is going to have to decide whether they want to keep rolling the dice and keep fueling the victim’s expectations.
+If there is a huge verdict like Johnson, Bayer is going really have a problem.
+If there is a Johnson-like verdict, Bayer has to decide whether they want to keep rolling the dice and keep fueling the victim’s expectations.
 Mass tort cases settle for less than their fair value, even in the best of cases.
 That is the cold reality of it.
-But how many plaintiffs are going to want to opt-out of any settlement and take their case to trial as these verdicts continue to heighten everyone expectations on the plaintiffs’ side of the “V”?
+But how many plaintiffs will want to opt-out of any settlement and take their case to trial as these verdicts continue to heighten everyone’s expectations on the plaintiffs’ side of the “V”?

 State Court Roundup Lawsuits